Raleigh man charged after driving car into Raleigh Verizon store

 When officers arrived they found that Hager had kicked the front door of the building, breaking the glass.
 He then drove his vehicle through the glass storefront of the building.

-Fortunately, none of the six Verizon workers who were in the store at the time were hurt.
+None of the six Verizon workers who were in the store at the time were hurt.

 Hager was transported to the Wake County Detention Center.